I have to say I hate programming interview questions. Why they are so difficult?

 I hate those.
 Not everyone agrees with me, on the Internet.
 Seems that many want to continue this "tradition".

 A couple years ago I decided I had enough with contracting / freelancing and I went through the hiring process of many different companies.
-(This was before I realized that I am basically unemployable, but this is another story).

 About half of the companies I applied to had an initial screening with a practical "take-home" project.